Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 ## Important Note

-- Must make it`import Typhon`Put`Typhon`Built-in bypass the previous line of the function. otherwise,`Typhon`The current global variable space will not be available through the stack frame.
+- Must make `import Typhon` the very previous line of the function. otherwise,The current global variable space will not be available through the stack frame.

 **Do:**
 ```python